ngryan3/liftovers/d2/iteration-02.review.md

 #### Planned changes

 List any process-related changes you are planning to make (if there are any)
- * Have regular group coding sessions so we can keep on task with our progress and provide help/support for each other immediately.
+ * Have regular group coding sessions so we can keep on task with our progress and provide help/support as well as answer questions for for each other immediately.
+It's also a good way to plan set times to work on this project so we can have consistent progress.

- * Ordered from most to least important.
- * Explain why you are making a change.
+ * We haven't been using the project board extensively, but once the basics are laid down we will be creating issues for specific tasks such as: checking form validation for Create Volunteers form, checking form validation for Create Admin form, checking validation for Sign Up form, adding user authentication to the Sign In form.
+We will also be assigning people to these tasks and moving them through the project board based on status of the task.

 ## Product - Review